PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 ### Deduping

-Use built-in deduping strategies whenever possible (unique, greatest, last) vs developing custom deduping code.
+Use built-in [deduping strategies](COMPONENT-API.md#dedupe-strategies) whenever possible (`unique`, `greatest`, `last`) vs developing custom deduping code.
 Develop custom deduping code if the existing strategies do not support the requirements for a source.

 ### Polling Sources